ablab/stringdecomposer/README.md

 This branch contains prerelease version of CA that was used to generate results for ISMB-2021 submission.
 We applied CA to the recently generated complete assembly of a human genome by the Telomere-to-Telomere consortium and generated the complete set of human monomers and high-order repeats for so-called live centromeres.

-All generated monomers and HORs can be found here(TODO).
+All centromeric sequences, generated monomers and HORs can be found [here](https://figshare.com/s/4e7cd6e7cb3397c6ef6f).

 Please find below all steps to replicate our analysis: